For biospecimen access

 Key features of Biosample Hub

 Biosample Hub enables the providers and requesters of biospecimens to accurately identify suitable partners.
 The protected environment of our platform encourages free and direct communication between providers and requesters, with all the ethical and scientific benefits that this brings.
+No contract is required between Biosample Hub and either providers or requesters.
+So there are no contractual restrictions for users of this platform.

 Our customer focus